-Through a partnership among PFI, the Municipality of Malay in the Province of Aklan, SMC and the Boracay Foundation, Inc., the Boracay Beach

-Management Program ("BBMP") was adopted to attain sustainable development of Boracay Island.
-The BBMP celebrated its second year anniversary in September 2012 with key accomplishments that include increased water reliability (98%) and service coverage (96%), the acquisition of two (2) seacraft for sea patrol and emergency use and upgrading of communication equipment for better risk management, the establishment of coral nurseries near depleted coral reefs around the island, mangrove reforestation to preserve and ensure the of the island's survival mangrove areas, and reforestation of the Nabaoy River Watershed.
+Through a partnership among PFI, the Municipality of Malay in the Province of Aklan, SMC and the Boracay Foundation, Inc., the Boracay Beach Management Program ("BBMP") was adopted to attain a sustainable development of Boracay Island.
+The BBMP celebrated its second year anniversary in September 2012 with key accomplishments that include increased water reliability (98%) and service coverage (96%), the acquisition of two (2) seacraft for sea patrol and emergency use and upgrading of communication equipment for better risk management, the establishment of coral nurseries near depleted coral reefs around the island, mangrove reforestation to preserve and ensure the survival of the island's mangrove areas, and reforestation of the Nabaov River Watershed.
 The two-year efforts of the BBMP have contributed to a host of local and international recognitions received by the island in 2012.
 As part of the celebration of BBMP's second anniversary celebration, Petron signed a Memorandum of Agreement with the Department of Natural Resources ("DENR") and the Municipality of Malay to reforest and rehabilitate 20 hectares of the Nabaoy Watershed for the next three (3) years.
 This commitment is also aligned with Petron's support to the DENR's National Greening Program.

-Petron also partnered with the DENR and the City Government of Marikina to support the Adopt-An-Estero/Water major tributary of the Marikina River and identified by the Marikina City Environmental Management Office as a program pilot site with a river cleanup.
+Petron also partnered with the DENR and the City Government of Marikina to support the Adopt-An-Estero/Water Program for the Marikina River and the DENR's National Greening Program.
+In 2012, the program was commenced along the 3.1 kilometer stretch of the Concepcion Creek, a major tributary of the Marikina River and identified by the Marikina City Environmental Management Office as a program pilot site with a river cleanup.
 The dredging and rehabilitation of the creek banks and easements and repair of bike lanes commenced on identified areas of the Concepcion Creek and was completed in February 2013.